5l1v3r1/WhatsSpy-Public-wiki/data-storage-and-API.markdown

 # API calls

 All these calls need the URL to your WhatsSpy Public instance in front (eg `http://mydomain.com/whatsspy/`).
+Replace the `[1]` in the urls with the values that you desire.

 ### Login
 ```